mediamaxjapan/rubocop-swallow-exception/README.md

     expect(RuboCop::SwallowException::VERSION).not_to be(nil)
   end

-  it 'rescue body が空なら NG' do
+  it 'NG when rescue body is empty' do
     inspect_source(cop, <<-EOS)
       def bad_method
         p :hello